Skip to Content

 Spousal Support vs. Spousal Maintenance

-Some people use the terms alimony, spousal support and spousal maintenance interchangeably but in New York, there is an important difference.
+Some people use the terms alimony, spousal support and spousal maintenance interchangeably, but in New York, there is an important difference.
 While they all have to do with one spouse paying payments to another, in New York spousal support is paid while the couple is still married and spousal maintenance is paid after the divorce is finalized.
+This distinction impacts how legal strategies are crafted and the timing of legal actions that a couple might pursue.

 When the court makes decisions about whether to award spousal support or alimony, the court will assess the past, present, and future lives of all parties.
 Some of the important factors that the court will consider include: